Police vetting for early learning services

 Police vetting procedures must be undertaken for adults who have unsupervised access to children in early learning.
 This is required under both the Children’s Act 2014 and the Education and Training Act 2020.
 Services must also comply with the Privacy Act 2020 when handling information obtained through a Police vet.

-This page provides information about Police vetting for early learning services at the licensing stage.
+This page provides information about Police vetting for early learning services.
 It provides details on minimum requirements.
 We encourage services to meet more than minimum requirements, and the information on this page will help you do this.

-Police vets at governance level are also part of the process of applying for network approval.
-Check the network approval information below.
+Police vets at a governance level are also part of the process of applying for a probationary licence.
+Information about this is available in the EC1 probationary licence application form.

 What is a Police vet?